OP-TEE/optee_os/documentation/optee_design.md

 `tee_pager_add_pages()` takes the physical address stored in the entry mapping the virtual address "vaddr" and "npages" entries after that and uses it to map new pages when needed.
-The unmap parameter tells whether the pages should be unmapped immediately since they doesn't contain initialized data or be kept mapped until they need to be recycled.
+The unmap parameter tells whether the pages should be unmapped immediately since they does not contain initialized data or be kept mapped until they need to be recycled.
 The pages in the "init" area are supplied with `unmap == false` since those page have valid content and are in use.